Harkishen-Singh/Encryption_engine/README.md

 At present, only encoder is developed.
 FOR EXECUTING THE CODE, JUST COPY THE ENCODER.PY.
 OTHER FILES ARE FOR UNDERSTANDING THE ALGORITHM.

-Decoder is expected to be released soon!

 Now, it supports any type of alphabet or symbols.
-Even Odia language encryption is supported.!
+All regional languages encryption is supported.!

+Decryptor has been released.
+Some known issues of Decryptor are:
+1. The Decrypted text does not contain spacing.
+2. The Decrypted text is in form of a single line.

+I'm working on the first issue,  whereas the second one would be solved by using the lining software, provided in the repository
+'lining-sentence'